.

 Morning greeted us with a visit from Barry (Beary?) who was celebrating his 60th birthday.

-We sited the van early, visit this then set out across the playa for a busy bike around.
+We sited the van early, then set out across the playa for a busy bike around.
 Biomass got to run the flaming eyes on the Golden Mean (thanks to the captain!), pill we played with the luscious Syzgryd‘s luscious flame/sound/color synthesizer and deeply admired the C.S.
 Tere, which came a long way since we last saw it on BoingBoing in June.

 In the afternoon, the DPW threw a huge, raucous parade from their HQ just opposite us at Florence all the way down 5:30 and onto the playa.